ncatlab/nlab-content/pages/974.md

 =--

-This proposition extrapolates part of the Gabriel-Ulmer duality (see below), which concerns locally finitely presentable categories:
+This proposition extrapolates part of the Gabriel--Ulmer duality (see below), which concerns locally finitely presentable categories:

-+-- {: un_prop}
++-- {: .un_prop}

 ###### Proposition (as finite limit sketches)